palosaari/fablab/docs/assignments/week08.md

 ## Temperature sensors

 Since my final project is a weather station I decided to use temperature sensors as input devices.
-I installed two different temperature sensors, a DHT11 and a 10k NTC thermistor.
+I installed two different temperature sensors, a [Aosong Electronics DHT11](http://www.aosong.com/en/products-21.html) and a 10k NTC thermistor ([Amphenol Advanced Sensors NHQ103B375T10](https://www.amphenol-sensors.com/en/thermometrics/ntc-thermistors/smd/951-smd)).
 The DHT11 was a ready-made module with one data line in addition to the operating power interface.
 NTC thermistor is connected using simple voltage divider circuit to the ESP32 ADC converter.

 |![](../images/week08/ntc_voltage_divider.resized.png)|
 ||
 |NTC thermistor voltage divider|

 I installed a DHT11 sensor on the IO26 pin and an NTC thermistor circuit on the IO4 pin which has the ADC converter.